-OS is defined as the time interval from the start of Radium-223 therapy to death, due to any cause.
-Patients alive at the end of the study will be censored at the last date known to be alive.
+Overall survival is defined as the time interval from the start of Radium-223 therapy to death due to any cause.
+Patients whose death is not confirmed at the time of data-cut will be censored at the last date known to be alive.
 Date and cause of death will be collected.